By: Gregg Woodnick, Markus Risinger

 Dawn J. Post & Brian Zimmerman, The Revolving Doors of Family Court: Confronting Broken Adoptions, 40 Cap.
 U.L.
 Rev. 437, 438 (2012)

-Gregg Woodnick has been practicing law in Arizona for 20 years.
-He is a former adjunct law professor and has lectured at Yale University, Midwestern College of Osteopathic Medicine, Arizona State University and Northern Arizona University.
+Gregg Woodnick has been practicing law in Arizona for over 20 years.
+He is a former adjunct law professor and has lectured for Yale University, Midwestern College of Osteopathic Medicine, Arizona State University and Northern Arizona University.

 Markus Risinger joined Woodnick Law as a law clerk in 2012.
 Markus graduated cum laude from the Sandra Day O’Connor College of Law at Arizona State University.

-Deborah Lee is currently working at Woodnick Law as a law clerk and is in her third year of law school at the Sandra Day O’Connor College of Law at Arizona State University.
+Deborah Lee is a former law clerk at Woodnick Law and a graduate of the Sandra Day O’Connor College of Law at Arizona State University.